jufu87/Calculator/README.md

-This is a project to create a calcultor for theodinproject.com
+This is a project to create a calculator for theodinproject.com